Gin Gin, Queensland: Geography

 Gin Gin is located on the Bruce Highway, approximately 51 km west of Bundaberg and 370 km north-west of Brisbane, the state capital.
-The town owes its existence to its strategic location about halfway between Brisbane and Rockhampton.
-It is often used as a stop-over point for drivers travelling between these two centres.

-Bundaberg Gin Gin Road (State Route 3) runs east from the Bruce Highway.

-Gin Gin–Mount Perry–Monto Road runs west from the Bruce Highway.
+Bundaberg–Gin Gin Road (State Route 3) runs east from the Bruce Highway, and Gin Gin–Mount Perry–Monto Road runs west from the highway.

 History

 Gureng Gureng (also known as Gooreng Gooreng, Goreng Goreng, Goeng, Gurang, Goorang Goorang, Korenggoreng) is an Australian Aboriginal language spoken by the Gureng Gureng people.
 The Gooreng Gooreng language region includes the towns of Bundaberg, Gin Gin and Miriam Vale extending south towards Childers, inland to Monto and Mt Perry.

-The town name Gin Gin has sometimes been said to derive from a local Aboriginal word indicating "red soil thick scrub".
+The town name Gin Gin may have derived from a local Aboriginal word, possibly from the Kabi "kwin kwin", or "chin chin" (a scrub), or "gwin gwin" (red soil).

 European settlement of the region began in 1848 when Gregory Blaxland Jnr (son of the explorer Gregory Blaxland) together with William Forster brought their flocks of sheep up from their squatting leases on the Clarence River.
 The pastoral run they selected extended all the way to the coast and they called it Tirroan.
 The modern town of Gin Gin is located close to where the original homestead was constructed.
 The local Aboriginal people murdered Blaxland in August 1850 and two shepherd boys the year previously.
-Two large massacres of Aboriginals were conducted by local squatters and their stockmen as punitive measures to these deaths.
+Two large massacres of Aboriginal people were conducted by local squatters and their stockmen as punitive measures for these deaths.

 About 1851, Arthur and Alfred Henry Brown bought Tirroan from William Forster and renamed the run Gin Gin.
 The Brown Brothers previously owned a pastoral property called Gin Gin in Western Australia.

 The run was later purchased by Sir Thomas McIlwraith, who was Premier of Queensland three times between 1879 and 1893.

 The Gin Gin district is nicknamed Wild Scotsman Country due to the capture of one of Queensland's few bushrangers, James Alpin McPherson, in the area on 30 March 1866.
 McPherson, who went by the same nickname, was captured at Monduran Station, 13 km north of town.

 Gin Gin Post Office opened on 15 March 1875.

 The town was first surveyed in 1880.

 Gin Gin Provisional School opened on 26 June 1882.
-On 3 November 1890 it became Gin Gin State School with 8 students under teacher Arthur William Moore.
+On 3 November 1890, it became Gin Gin State School with 8 students under teacher Arthur William Moore.
 In 1956, the school expanded to offer secondary schooling, until a separate Gin Gin State High School was established on 1 February 1972.
 Gin Gin State Pre-School opened on 25 October 1977 and closed in 2006 when it was absorbed into Gin Gin State School.

 In 1887, 8,900 ha of land were resumed from the Gin Gin pastoral run.
 The land was offered for selection for the establishment of small farms on 17 April 1887.

 The Gin Gin Library opened in 1992.